 Paul rose as well, every movement cautious and planned as though the outward healing masked inward damage that hadn't been repaired.
-Or maybe it was the memory of pain-the accelerated healing of a med unit sometimes fooled the mind.
+Or

 No, realized Lefebvre, it was to give him time to adjust.
 Paul had always been good at communicating with others, alien or Human.
 Now it was as if he'd spent the past years honing that skill, learning to control every part of his body, every expression, even the timbre of his voice.
 Why?